-The 2021/22 year includes a 3.25 per cent increase for employee costs that mainly reflects the salary increase for all staff pursuant to the Enterprise Bargaining Agreement, including movements within band levels and on-costs such as superannuation, workcover and leave entitlements.
-Future staff resourcing is subject to Budget approval.
+The 2021/22 year includes a 3.25% increase for employee costs that mainly reflects the salary increase for all staff pursuant to the Enterprise Bargaining Agreement, including movements within band levels and on-costs such as superannuation, workcover and leave entitlements.
+Future staff resourcing is subject to budget approval.

-The ensuing years, from 2022/23 to 2030/31, reflect annual EBA increases, banding movement and provides for further increases to the Superannuation Guarantee with incremental rises to reach 12 per cent by 2025/26.
+The ensuing years, from 2022/23 to 2030/31, reflect annual EBA increases, banding movement and provides for further increases to the Superannuation Guarantee with incremental rises to reach 12% by 2025/26.

+2.3.8.
 Materials and services

-Material costs include items required for the maintenance and repair of Council buildings, roads, drains and footpaths which are governed more by market forces based on availability than CPI.
+Material costs include items required for the maintenance and repairs of Council buildings, roads, drains and footpaths which are more governed by market forces based on availability than CPI.
 Other associated costs included under this category are utilities, waste services and consumable items for a range of services.
 Council also utilises external expertise on a range of matters, including legal services and audit.
 These costs are kept to within CPI levels year on year.

+2.3.9.
 Depreciation and amortisation

 Depreciation estimates have been based on the projected capital spending contained within this LTFS document.
-Depreciation has been further increased by indexing the replacement cost of Council's fixed assets.
+Depreciation has been further increased by the indexing of the replacement cost of Council's fixed assets.